databus23/helm-diff/README.md

       --set-string stringArray           set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --show-secrets                     do not redact secret values in the output --strip-trailing-cr                strip trailing carriage return on input --suppress stringArray             allows suppression of the values listed in the diff output -q, --suppress-secrets                 suppress secrets in the output --three-way-merge                  use three-way-merge to compute patch and generate diff output -f, --values valueFiles                specify values in a YAML file (can specify multiple) (default [])
+      --show-secrets                     do not redact secret values in the output --strip-trailing-cr                strip trailing carriage return on input --suppress stringArray             allows suppression of the kinds listed in the diff output (can specify multiple, like '--suppress Deployment --suppress Service')
+  -q, --suppress-secrets                 suppress secrets in the output
+      --three-way-merge                  use three-way-merge to compute patch and generate diff output -f, --values valueFiles                specify values in a YAML file (can specify multiple) (default [])